jaysonliu8002/ProjectBeatsRemix/README.md

 # ProjectBeatsRemix Version 0.3.4-alpha
-My reimagination of Just Shapes and Beats and Project Arrhythmia using exclusively Python.
+A reimagination of Just Shapes and Beats and Project Arrhythmia using exclusively Python.

 (Sorry for the lack of updates.
 As a high school student, I had to focus on exams and stuff taking up my life.
 I'll push an update out by the end of May.)